Collaborative and parametric insurance on the Ethereum blockchain: Limitations and perspectives

-To address these challenges, the model should incorporate additional complexity, such as accounting for correlations.
-For instance, \citet{Denuit2021} explore the use of Ising models in collaborative insurance to capture such dependencies.
-Additionally, finding a way to update premiums dynamically is essential.
+In some cases, a waiting period may not be sufficient to mitigate risk, as underlying risks can be anticipated several months in advance.
+For example, the El Ni\~{n}o/La Ni\~{n}a cycle, which is partially predictable months ahead, increases the likelihood of certain extreme weather events while reducing others.
+Moreover, long-term factors such as climate change and sectoral inflation can exacerbate risks over time.
+If competitors actively adjust their premiums to reflect these changes while the smart contract does not, adverse selection becomes a likely outcome.
+Finding a way to update premiums dynamically is essential.
 This could be achieved either automatically—by scraping new data from competitors, insurance federations, or other relevant sources—or through decisions made by a "board" of customers and investors, who could leverage voting rights granted via tokens.
-While these refinements would increase costs, they seem practical given the potential savings on fraud and claim management.

-The absence of staff turnover risk and the near-instantaneous resolution of claims offer significant advantages over traditional insurance models.
-High turnover in claims management teams, for instance, can lead to critical lapses in detecting changes in claim frequency.

-In addition to systemic (market-wide) changes, insurers may encounter higher-than-expected claim frequencies.
-Adapting premiums using experience rating and credibility theory could help counteract potential adverse selection, provided the associated costs remain manageable.
-To complement this approach, the risk capital module should also be updated to reflect these credibility adjustments.
-This could involve leveraging large deviation principles rather than relying solely on central limit theorems, as discussed in \citet{trufin2013ultimate}.

-In both cases, it is worthwhile to establish a governance system where token-holding investors form a board with voting rights to decide on key parameters such as the safety loading level, premium principles, and the risk level \(\alpha\).
-This aligns with the concept of decentralized organizations, which are extensively studied in management science and have naturally emerged within blockchain applications.
+A governance system where token-holding investors form a board with voting rights aligns with the concept of decentralized organizations, which are extensively studied in management science and have naturally emerged within blockchain applications.
 However, classical issues such as over- or under-reactions stemming from individual risk perceptions and cognitive biases could be amplified, especially if voter participation is low or voting power is concentrated due to coalitions.
 These challenges are not uncommon, as low or uneven participation rates have frequently been observed in various decentralized networks, we refer the reader to the work of \citet{messias2023understanding} for a comprehensive discussion.

-As policyholders receive tokens when they underwrite a contract, they effectively become investors, creating a collaborative insurance framework.
-In this context, premium calculation could be based on the conditional mean risk-sharing principle, as proposed by \citet{Denuit2021a}.